Hamstring tendinopathy – A pain in the butt

 Firstly we will find out what is important to YOU.
 What do you want to be able to do that you can’t right now – yes I know you want to be able run pain free, but how far?
 How often?
 Do you have an event you want to do?

+What does you daily life look like?
+How much time do you spend, sitting, standing, walking, lifting, bending?
+When do you get your runs in?
+How long have you been running for?
 All these questions (and many more) will help establish a picture of how this problem started, how it is affecting you and more importantly how we are going to get rid of it once and for good.

 We will then test your body to determine all the physical factors that have gone into causing this injury.
 Is you back stiff, your glute muscles weak, your core poor, your posture terrible?